-(a) Strategy Grants support developing, updating or refining a CEDS.

-(b) Implementation Grants support the execution of activities identified in a CEDS.
+- (a) Strategy Grants support developing, updating or refining a CEDS. - (b) Implementation Grants support the execution of activities identified in a CEDS.
 Specific activities may be funded as separate Investments or as multiple elements of a single Investment.
-Examples of Implementation Grant activities include:

-(1) Infrastructure improvements, such as site acquisition, site preparation, construction, rehabilitation and equipping of facilities;

-(2) Provision of business or infrastructure financing through the capitalization of Recipient-administered Revolving Loan Funds ("RLFs"), which may include loans, loan guaranties and interest rate buy-downs to facilitate business lending activities;

-(3) Market or industry research and analysis;

-(4) Technical assistance, including organizational development such as business networking, restructuring or improving the delivery of business services, or feasibility studies;

-(5) Public services;

-(6) Training; and

-(7) Other activities justified by the CEDS that satisfy applicable statutory and regulatory requirements.
+Examples of Implementation Grant activities include: - (1) Infrastructure (as defined in §301.11 of this chapter) improvements, such as site acquisition, site preparation, construction, rehabilitation and equipping of facilities; - (2) Provision of business or infrastructure financing through the capitalization of Recipient-administered Revolving Loan Funds ("RLFs"), which may include loans and interest rate buy-downs to facilitate business lending activities; - (3) Market or industry research and analysis; - (4) Technical assistance, including organizational development such as business networking, restructuring or improving the delivery of business services, or feasibility studies; - (5) Public services; - (6) Training; and - (7) Other activities justified by the CEDS that satisfy applicable statutory and regulatory requirements.

+[71 FR 56675, Sept.
+27, 2006, as amended at 79 FR 76132, Dec.
+19, 2014]
-(a) General.
-EDA will select Economic Adjustment Assistance Projects in accordance with part 301 of this chapter and the additional criteria provided in paragraphs (b) and (c) of this section, as applicable.

-(b) Strategy Grants.
+- (a) General.
+EDA will select Economic Adjustment Assistance Projects in accordance with part 301 of this chapter and the additional criteria provided in paragraphs (b), (c), and (d) of this section, as applicable.
+Funding priority considerations for Economic Adjustment Assistance, including RLF Grants, may be set forth in an FFO. - (b) Strategy Grants.
 EDA will review Strategy Grant applications to ensure that the proposed activities conform to the CEDS requirements set forth in §303.7 of this chapter.

-(c) Implementation Grants.
-(1) EDA will review Implementation Grant applications for the extent to which the:
+Strategy Grants shall comply with the applicable provisions of part 303 of this chapter. - (c) Implementation Grants. - (1) EDA will review Implementation Grant applications for the extent to which the:

-(i) Applicable CEDS meets the requirements in \$303.7 of this chapter; and

-(ii) Proposed Project is identified as a necessary element of or consistent with the applicable CEDS.
+- (i) Applicable CEDS meets the requirements in §303.7 of this chapter; and - (ii) Proposed Project is identified as a necessary element of or consistent with the applicable CEDS. - (2) Implementation Grants involving construction shall comply with the provisions of subpart B of part 305 of this chapter. - (3) Implementation Grants that do not involve construction shall comply with the applicable provisions of subpart A of part 306 of this chapter. - (d) See §307.7 for RLF award requirements.

-(2) Revolving Loan Fund Grants.
-For Eligible Applicants seeking to capitalize or recapitalize an RLF, EDA will review applications for the:

-(i) Need for a new or expanded public financing tool to enhance other business assistance programs and services targeting economic sectors and locations described in the CEDS;

-(ii) Types of financing activities anticipated; and

-(iii) Capacity of the RLF organization to manage lending activities, create networks between the business community and other financial providers, and implement the CEDS.

-(d) Funding priority considerations for Economic Adjustment Assistance may be set forth in an FFO.

 [71 FR 56675, Sept.
 27, 2006, as amended at 75 FR 4264, Jan.
-27, 2010]
+27, 2010; 79 FR 76132, Dec.
+19, 2014]

-(a) Each application for Economic Adjustment Assistance must:

-(1) Include or incorporate by reference (if so approved by EDA) a CEDS, except that a CEDS is not required when applying for a Strategy Grant; and

-(2) Explain how the proposed Project meets the criteria set forth in §307.2.

-(b) For a technical assistance Project of significant Regional or national scope under this subpart, EDA may waive the requirement set forth in \$301.2(b) of this chapter that the nonprofit organization act in cooperation with officials of a political subdivision of a State.
+- (a) Each application for Economic Adjustment Assistance must: - (1) Include or incorporate by reference (if so approved by EDA) a CEDS, except that a CEDS is not required when applying for a Strategy Grant; and - (2) Explain how the proposed Project meets the criteria set forth in §307.2. - (b) For a technical assistance Project of significant Regional or national scope under this subpart, EDA may waive the requirement set forth in §301.2(b) of this chapter that the non-profit organization act in cooperation with officials of a political subdivision of a State.